CrocoFactory/croco-selenium/README.md

 action_performer.click(timeout, '//input[@type="submit"]')
 ```

-If you don't use anti-detect browsers, the best way to use actions is create an instance of ChromeDriver and perform
+One of the best way to use actions is create an instance of ChromeDriver and perform
 actions by calling methods on it.
 That class derived from ActionPerformer and ChromiumDriver

 ```python